California, Texas make legal moves against Florida migrant flights

 California Gov. Gavin Newsom (D) panned DeSantis for the flights in a tweet Monday, calling him a “small, pathetic man” and floating the idea of leveling kidnapping charges over the flights.

+At a Wednesday roundtable event on the border in Arizona, DeSantis declined to address either the migrant flights or Newsom’s criticism, but did assail so-called “sanctuary” cities and states on immigration.

+“That’s the policies that they’ve staken out,” he said.
+“And then what?
+When they have to deal with some of the fruits of that, they all of a sudden become very, very upset about that.”

-Bonta, who on Saturday met with a group of migrants from the flights, said his investigation would cast a wide net.
+Bonta, who met Saturday with a group of migrants from the flights, said his investigation would cast a wide net.

 “Everyone involved, anyone involved in the scheme and the movement of the 36 asylum seekers from El Paso to Sacramento with New Mexico in between, and that includes the state of Florida and its employees who are involved, and that includes any private entity,” he said.